armanarifabdulrahim/Semantic_Segmentation_for_Images_Containing_Cell_Neuclei/README.md

 # Image Segmentation for Identifying Nuclei in Microscopy Images Using Deep Learning Model
- Image segmentation of cell nueclei
+ Image segmentation of cell nuclei

 ## Project description